 Words of Wisdom: Katherine Bowman

 When Katherine recently launched her collection of individual rings, Goddess Songs, with Pieces of Eight Gallery, the response was overwhelming.
-As one of Australia’s most revered artists, jewellers and teachers, Katherine brings with her a wealth of knowledge and a very distinct approach to her practice.
+As one of Australia’s most revered contemporary artists, jewellers and mentors, Katherine brings with her a wealth of knowledge and a very distinct approach to her practice.

-Here are some of the learnings we took away from a recent ‘in conversation’ artist talk with Katherine, at the Gallery.
+Here are some of the learnings we took away from a recent ‘in conversation’ artist talk with Katherine, at the Gallery in Melbourne.

 She’s both an artist and a jeweller